syncfusion-content/angular-docs/angular/Grid/Sorting.md

 ---
 layout: post
-title: Sorting with Grid widget for Syncfusion Essential JS
+title: Sorting in Angular Grid Control | Syncfusion
-description: How to enable sorting and its functionalities
+description: Learn here all about Sorting support in Syncfusion Essential Angular Grid control, its elements, and more.
-platform: js
+platform: Angular
 control: Grid
 documentation: ug
 api: /api/js/ejgrid
 ---
-# Sorting
+# Sorting in Essential Angular Grid

 The Grid control has support to sort data bound columns in ascending or descending order.
 This can be achieved by setting [`allowSorting`](https://help.syncfusion.com/api/angular/ejgrid#members:allowsorting "allowSorting") property as `true`.